NeCTAR-RC/nectarcloud-tier0doco/Quick_guide_to_Document_Submission.md

 And then I simply point my web browser at [http://localhost:6419/](http://localhost:6419/) and voila, there's my markdown rendered into html.

+OR

+You can also find tools such as online tools that will render markdown documents (e.g. <https://stackedit.io/editor> - copy/paste your text into the left pane)

 <a name="mdl"></a>

 **mdl - markdown parsing tool**  (Very useful, let's you know if Jenkins will approve your document without having to submit it.)